.

 WORKING ON A BOAT

-Volunteers will be briefed on the safety measures at sea including instructions for boarding and disembarking the boat.
+Volunteers will be briefed on the safety measures at sea, including instructions for boarding and disembarking the boat.
 Appropriate footwear should be worn on the vessel, and volunteers should follow the captain’s instructions for safety protocols when the boat is in motion.

 SLIPS AND TRIPS

 The land observation point is at a high elevation and has sheer cliff drop-offs.
 The observation point is also covered in thick grass, which can be slippery when wet.
-Volunteers should stay at least 10 feet away from the cliff edge as a precaution.
+Volunteers should stay at least 10 feet from the cliff edge as a precaution.

 FALLING OVERBOARD

-All volunteers will receive a safety briefing prior to research activities on the boat and will be told where safety equipment is located and how to use the equipment.
+All volunteers will receive a safety briefing before research activities on the boat and will be told where safety equipment is located and how to use the equipment.
 Volunteers are screened for swimming ability.
 The boat is fully equipped with safety gear (life jackets for all crew members, fire extinguishers, first-aid kit, VHF radio, mobile phone, etc.).
 Smoking is not allowed on the boat.
 The captain will have a valid nautical license and extensive navigation experience.
 The staff will go over safety protocols in the event someone falls out of the boat.
 Volunteers will always wear flotation suits and life jackets when on the boat as a precaution against falling overboard.
 The staff will also brief volunteers on the deployment of hydrophones and avoiding the cables, which are potential trip hazards.

 PERSONAL SECURITY